On non-connected pointed Hopf algebras of dimension 16 in characteristic 2: Introduction

-In this paper, we study the classification of non-connected pointed Hopf algebras over $\K$ of dimension $16$ that are generated by group-like elements and skew-primitive elements.
-Indeed, S. Caenepeel, S. D\u{a}sc\u{a}lescu and S. Raianu classified all pointed complex Hopf algebras of dimension $16$ \cite{CDR00}.
-We mention that the classification of pointed Hopf algebras $H$ over $\K$ with $(\dim H, \Char\K)=1$ yields similar isomorphism classes as in the case of characteristic zero.
-Therefore, we deal with pointed Hopf algebras of dimension $16$ with $\Char\K=2$.
+In this paper, we study the isomorphism classification of non-connected pointed Hopf algebras with $\Char\K=2$ of dimension $16$ that are generated by group-like elements and skew-primitive elements.
+Indeed, S. Caenepeel, S. D\u{a}sc\u{a}lescu and S. Raianu \cite{CDR00} classified all pointed complex Hopf algebras of dimension $16$.
+It turns out that there are finitely many isomorphism classes and all are generated by group-like elements and skew-primitive elements.

-The strategy follows the ideas in \cite{AS98b}, that is, the so-called lifting method.
+The strategy follows the ideas in \cite{AS98b}, that is, the so-called Lifting Method.
 Let $H$ be a finite dimensional Hopf algebra such that the coradical $H_0$ is a Hopf subalgebra, then $\gr H$, the graded coalgebra of $H$ associated to the coradical filtration, is a Hopf algebra with projection onto the coradical $H_0$.
-By \cite[Theorem 2]{R85}, there exists a connected graded braided Hopf algebra $R=\oplus_{n=0}^{\infty}R(n)$ in ${}^{H_0}_{H_0}\mathcal{YD}$ such that $\gr H\cong R\sharp H_0$.
+Then there is a connected graded braided Hopf algebra $R=\oplus_{n=0}^{\infty}R(n)$ in ${}^{H_0}_{H_0}\mathcal{YD}$ such that $\gr H\cong R\sharp H_0$.
 We call $R$ and $R(1)$ the \emph{diagram} and \emph{infinitesimal braiding} of $H$, respectively.
 Furthermore, the diagram $R$ is coradically graded and the subalgebra generated by $V$ is the so-called Nichols algebra $\BN(V)$ over $V:=R(1)$, which plays a key role in the classification of pointed complex Hopf algebras.
 In particular, pointed Hopf algebras are generated by group-like elements and skew-primitive elements if and only if the diagrams are Nichols algebras.
-See \cite{AS02} for details.

-By means of the lifting method \cite{AS98b}, we classify all non-connected Hopf algebras of dimension $16$ with $\Char\K=2$ whose diagrams are Nichols algebras.
+By means of the Lifting Method \cite{AS98b}, we classify all non-connected Hopf algebras of dimension $16$ with $\Char\K=2$ whose diagrams are Nichols algebras.
 See Theorem \ref{thm:16-diagram-Nichols-algebra} for the classification results.
 Contrary to the case of characteristic zero, there exist infinitely many isomorphism classes, which provides a counterexample to Kaplansky's 10-th conjecture, and there are infinitely many classes of pointed Hopf algebras of dimension $16$ with non-abelian coradicals.

 Besides, we also classify pointed Hopf algebras of dimension $p^4$ with some properties, see e.g. Theorem \ref{thm:p4-x1y0z0}.
 In particular, we obtain infinitely many new examples of non-commutative non-cocommutative finite-dimensional pointed Hopf algebras.